 - Good judgment: Rapidly determining the best course of action in a potentially volatile situation.

 - Observation skills: Alert and aware of their surroundings, able to quickly recognize anything out of the ordinary.

 - Patience: The ability to remain vigilant and undistracted despite long periods in which everything may appear normal.

 GPS Security Group, the leading security service providers in Canada, lists these skills are crucial for security guards:

 • A polite, calm and reasonable approach

 • Ability to solve problems quickly and efficiently

 • A high level of physical strength and fitness

-One example of the skills section on a security guard resume:
+Check out this example of the skills section from our security guard resume:

-- Demand for security guards will grow in the years ahead, and so will the candidates to fill those jobs.
+- Demand for security guards will grow in the years ahead, and so will the number of candidates to fill those jobs.
 A great resume will position you for the best jobs out there.